 Focuses on games and activities for elementary and secondary level including body mechanics, basic exercises and rhythms.
 Includes team games for secondary level.
-EDU 101 is taken simultaneously.

 Introduction to Physical Education

 Focuses on the general scope, purpose, history, growth, and development of Physical Education.